What is an Order Confirmation document?

 Watch how Exporters create Order Confirmation documents 10x faster using IncoDocs.

-When the goods have been produced and shipped the Exporter will issue a Commercial Invoice document and other shipping documents and email these to the importer.
+After the goods have been produced and shipped the Exporter will issue a Commercial Invoice document and other shipping documents and email these to the importer.
 The importer will use these documents to get the products cleared into the country of import.

 What information is included on an Order Confirmation Document?